Hollie Doyle: Jockey breaks record for female wins - 107th victory at Southwell

 The 4-1 favourite had been slightly reluctant to enter the stalls for the six-furlong nursery race, but Doyle stayed calm and produced a perfectly judged ride to take victory on the line.

-"She's had the odd ride for us.
-Obviously she's mainly based down south, so we haven't used her a lot and that's her first winner for us.

-"She gave him a very good ride as he wouldn't be the most straightforward of horses, but she got him going.
+"She gave him a very good ride as he wouldn't be the most straightforward of horses, but she got him going," he said.

 "She is very strong in a finish."